-As an introduction into some of the fundamental areas of Communication studies, explore the basic concepts of public speaking, group communication, and interpersonal communication.
+Introduction to some of the fundamental areas of Communication studies.
+Explore the basic concepts of public speaking, group communication, and interpersonal communication.
 Use critical thinking, analytical, speaking, and practical skills to explore the elements of this course.

 BEL 013 • Personal and Community Health 2 Credits